 For example, preparing for a client appointment, answering potential clients’ questions in advance, scheduling and re-scheduling appointments, travel time, follow up calls (before, during and after the project), keeping track of client expenses and time on each project, bookkeeping, standing in line at the bank, etc.

 Do you believe you provide real value to your clients?
 If you don’t believe this, it will be very difficult to convince them.
-It might help to think about how much financial value you can bring to a client if you do the job well.

 Don’t fall into the trap of feeling embarrassed about your rates.
 Done well, a home staging project should generate anywhere from $10,000 to $50,000 profit for the homeowner.
+Plus, it often leads to a much speedier sale, which has significant financial and psychological benefits for your clients.

 So, why shouldn’t a professional home stager be paid well?

-This house sold for $71,000 over asking.
+My client’s house sold for $71,000 over the asking price.

-The client invested about $900 in my advice during a home staging consultation.
-Someone could easily say, “wow, $900 just for advice, that’s a lot of money!”
-But if you asked, “what if you could invest $900 and make $71,000?”, few people would consider that too expensive.
+But if you asked, “What if you could invest $900 and make $71,000?”, few people would consider that too expensive.

 Home Staging is an investment in a potentially significant financial return for the client.
 Consider this when determining your rates.